MarcvKampen/thesis/protein_interference/README.md

 Step 2: Use PeptideIndexer from openMS
 PeptideIndexer is a tool from openMS that refreshes target/decoy information and mapping of peptides to proteins.
 It allows for ambiguous amino acids (B|J|Z|X) in the protein database and peptide sequence.
 The target/decoy information is crucial for the TOPP_FalseDiscoveryRate tool.
 For FDR calculations, peptides hitting both target and decoy proteins are counted as target hits.

 To use PeptideIndexer, provide the refseq protein .fasta file from NIH.
-This is an command example:
+Example:
 PeptideIndexer -in output_step1/UWA_output1.idXML -fasta fasta1.fasta -out output_step2/UWA_output2.idXML -missing_decoy_action 'error' -IL_equivalent -enzyme:specificity 'none'

 Step 3: Use PIA to convert idXML files to xml files PIA (Protein Interference Algorithms) is a toolbox for MS-based protein inference and identification analysis.
 It allows you to inspect the results of common proteomics spectrum identification search engines, combine them seamlessly, and conduct statistical analyses.
-PIA focuses on the integrated inference algorithms, i.e., concluding the proteins from a set of identified spectra. the following is an example command: java -jar pia-1.4.7.jar -c -n=test1 -o=output_step3/UWA_output3.xml output_step2/UWA_output2.idXML
+PIA focuses on the integrated inference algorithms, i.e., concluding the proteins from a set of identified spectra.
+Example:
+java -jar pia-1.4.7.jar -c -n=test1 -o=output_step3/UWA_output3.xml output_step2/UWA_output2.idXML

 Step 4: Use PIA to identify the proteins from the peptide sequence